 Although today’s utes and tray-backs look similar in configuration to those of the early 2000s there have been a dramatic changes under the skin.
 Yesterday’s ute-purchasing criteria no longer apply.

-VW’s Amarok takes the output-per-litre figures to an even higher level, with 132kW/420Nm, from a two-turbo, series turbocharged two-litre diesel.
+VW’s Amarok took the output-per-litre figures to an even higher level, with 132kW/420Nm, from a two-turbo, series turbocharged two-litre diesel.

-Go back to 2000, when the Ford /Mazda ute duo boasted the most powerful 2.5-litre diesel in this class: 86kW and 280Nm.
+Go further back, to 2000, when the Ford /Mazda ute duo boasted the most powerful 2.5-litre diesel in this class: 86kW and 280Nm.
 Back then, ute makers had petrol engines as their performance choices, with the Holden Rodeo leading the market with a 3.5-litre, 147kW V6.

 In the late 1990s the HiLux could easily achieve market leadership with a choice of 2.7-litre petrol four (108kW/235Nm) or three-litre diesel (65kW and 197Nm).

 The turn of the century was the shifting point in the petrol vs diesel contest, as turbo-diesels matched petrol engine torque.
-These days, only Toyota, Holden and Ford sell big-bore petrol utes anymore, because diesel performance has long since eclipsed petrol outputs in fleet-type work, with better economy.
+These days, only American imports have big-bore petrol engines, because diesel performance has long since eclipsed petrol outputs in fleet-type work, with better economy.

 In less than 20 years the modern diesel has more than doubled the horsepower and torque figures of its predecessors, with no significant increase in engine size and with equal or lower fuel consumption.